 - A small trellis added to the top of an existing fence and provide a deterrent for trespassers and burglars as they will not hold the weight of a person and so would collapse – causing noise and damage

-- Trellis can be attached to the side of existing fencing to provide a place for climbing plants to be trained, creating a softer finish
+- They can be attached to the side of existing fencing to provide a place for climbing plants to be trained, creating a softer finish

-- Trellis panels can be fencing in themselves (we will discuss this more next!)
+- They can even be fencing in themselves (we will discuss this more, next!)

 There are many different types of natural screens you can buy for your garden and with the exception of hazel hurdle panels they are mostly useful for creating enclosed spaces within your garden as they do not provide a lot of security.
 They are great for providing privacy and they create a lovely aesthetic but they are not strong. some examples are: